SERVICE NO: 462

 Around 1913, Edwin Smith arrived in Hamilton, taking a position at the local branch of the Colonial Bank.
 He also played football with the local club St. George and soon became a popular team member.
 Meanwhile, Edwin’s father had purchased a property, Clifton, at Lancaster, east of Kyabram, and ran an orchard there.

 On 12 January 1915, Edwin enlisted at Hamilton and departed with the 22nd Battalion for Egypt on 10 May.
-The 22nd Battalion were sent to Gallipoli arriving at the beginning of September.
-Edwin stayed there right to the end and was one of the last companies to leave on the 20 December 1915.
-The 22nd Battalion were positioned near Johnstone’s Jolly and as the Battalion began its evacuation, Edwin and several other men, kept up steady gun fire for over two hours so the enemy would believe everything was normal.
+The 22nd Battalion was sent to Gallipoli arriving at the beginning of September.
+Edwin stayed there right to the end and was one of the last companies to leave on 20 December 1915.
+The 22nd Battalion was positioned near Johnstone’s Jolly and as the battalion began its evacuation, Edwin and several other men, kept up steady gunfire for over two hours so the enemy would believe everything was normal.
 After he evacuated, Edwin spent some time on Lemnos Island.

-During June, the AIF participated in raids of German trenches.
-The first of these was on 4 August and the men that took part became known as the Black Anzacs because of the black camouflage used on their faces.
-On 29 June, Edwin Smith, volunteered for a similar raid with around sixty men.
-After crawling on their stomachs through No Man’s Land, they jumped in the German trenches, taking the enemy by surprise.
+During June, the AIF took part in raids on German trenches.
+The first of these was on 4 June and the men that took part became known as the Black Anzacs because of the black camouflage used on their faces.
+On 29 June, Edwin Smith volunteered for a similar raid with around sixty men.
+After crawling on their stomachs through No Man’s Land, they jumped into the German trenches, taking the enemy by surprise.
 Not too bad for a man who was known as “Fat Smith” or “Fatty”, even by his family.
-The text accompanying the Australian War Memorial photographs of Edwin shown here, mentions Edwin writing in a letter home that he was “too fat”.
-At the time of his enlistment he was 72.5kg and 172cm, hardly overweight.
+The text accompanying the Australian War Memorial photographs of Edwin shown here, mentions Edwin writing in a letter home he was “too fat”.
+At the time of his enlistment, he was 72.5kg and 172cm, hardly overweight.

 July and August saw the fighting turn to Pozieres.
 The 22nd Battalion went through some of the heaviest fighting of the war over the two months and Edwin had pulled through.
-However, on the morning of 26 August as Edwin was passing through the village of Pozieres to relieve a crew on the front line, a shell hit his company.
+However, on the morning of 26 August, as Edwin was passing through the village of Pozieres to relieve a crew on the front line, a shell hit his company.
 Edwin was killed instantly and buried where he fell.
-He was later exhumed and his body placed in the Pozieres British Cemetery.
+His body was later exhumed and placed in the Pozieres British Cemetery.